wireapp/rusty-jwt-tools/README.md

 ## Parts

-- acme: types that deal with ACME certificate enrollment
-- e2e-identity: implementation of the Wire end-to-end identity workflow, built on top of acme and jwt
 - ffi: Haskell bindings for rusty-jwt-tools, only used by wire-server
 - jwt: a collection of JWT utilities
-- x509-check: helpers for X509 certificate validation, only used by acme

 ## Building